aws-samples/amazon-translate-enterprise-translation-solution/README.md

 Three consumer types are defined as part of the solution deployment:

-<b>Standard translation persona</b> – Uses the standard translation option, allowing text translation, including automatic language detection
+<b>Standard translation persona</b> – Uses the standard translation option, allowing text translation, including automatic language detection.

-<b>Customized translation persona</b> – Uses the customized translation option, allowing all features of standard translation and also custom translations using a custom terminology file
+<b>Customized translation persona</b> – Uses the customized translation option, allowing all features of standard translation and also custom translations using a custom terminology file.

-<b>Admin persona</b> – Supports the customized translation option, allowing the upload of a custom terminology file, but isn’t able to make any other translation API calls
+<b>Admin persona</b> – Supports the customized translation option, allowing the upload of a custom terminology file, but isn’t able to make any other translation API calls.

 The following diagram illustrates the solution architecture.